aragon/flock/docs/Proposal guide.md

 ## 4. Team

 *Below is the basic structure the applicant team should follow when creating a Flock proposal.
-It includes a brief description the current team members and their relevancy for the role, with links to relevant materials (github, twitter, projects, etc) and provides info on future openings if the applicant team plans to hire more people during their Flock mandate.*
+It includes a brief description the current team members and their relevancy for the role, with links to relevant materials (github, twitter, projects, etc.) and provides info on future openings if the applicant team plans to hire more people during their Flock mandate.*

 #### AraEagles Example Team